Written by Chloe Marie – Research Specialist

 Atlantic Coast Pipeline, LLC, initiated a pre-filing process with the Federal Energy Regulatory Commission (FERC) for the ACP project in late October 2014.
 The company later sought a Certificate of Public Convenience and Necessity from FERC under sections 7(b) and 7(c) of the Natural Gas Act (NGA) on September 18, 2015, for construction and operation of the ACP.

-On July 21, 2017, FERC released a (EIS) concluding that the ACP project would cause adverse effects on steep slopes and adjacent waterbodies together with associated aquatic resources as well as forested vegetation and Endangered Species Act-listed animals.
+On July 21, 2017, FERC released a final environmental impact statement (EIS) concluding that the ACP project would cause adverse effects on steep slopes and adjacent waterbodies together with associated aquatic resources as well as forested vegetation and Endangered Species Act-listed animals.
 FERC found, however, that these impacts could be reduced to less-than-significant levels.
-Consequently, FERC the company’s request for a certificate to construct and operate the proposed pipeline on October 13, 2017.
+Consequently, FERC granted the company’s request for a certificate to construct and operate the proposed pipeline on October 13, 2017.

 North Carolina process timeline

 Atlantic Coast Pipeline, LLC, applied for an air permit from the Division of Air Quality (DAQ) of the North Carolina Department of Environmental Quality (NCDEQ) in September 2015 for the construction and operation of the Northampton compressor station.
-This air permit application was subject to in July 2017.
-On February 27, 2018, DAQ the air quality permit for the ACP project.
+This air permit application was subject to revisions in July 2017.
+On February 27, 2018, DAQ approved and issued the air quality permit for the ACP project.

-In the meantime, Atlantic Coast Pipeline, LLC, filed for two general stormwater permits in November 2017 for impacted areas of and counties.
+In the meantime, Atlantic Coast Pipeline, LLC, filed for two general stormwater permits in November 2017 for impacted areas of Nash and Cumberland counties.
 DEMLR issued these permits also on February 1, 2018.

 Virginia process timeline

-On February 21, 2017, VADEQ received a draft from Atlantic Coast Pipeline, LLC, for the construction and operation of the Buckingham compressor station.
-The State Air Pollution Control Board on January 8, 2019, on the proposed permit in order to consider specific documents that the Board received on November 8 and 9, 2018.
+On February 21, 2017, VADEQ received a draft air special use permit application from Atlantic Coast Pipeline, LLC, for the construction and operation of the Buckingham compressor station.
+The State Air Pollution Control Board held a public hearing on January 8, 2019, on the proposed permit in order to consider specific documents that the Board received on November 8 and 9, 2018.